dotnet/AspNetCore.Docs/aspnetcore/security/authentication/microsoft-logins.md

 * Note the **Application Id** displayed on the *Registration* page.

-* Tap **Generate New Password** in the *Application Secrets* section on the *Registration* page.
+* Tap **Generate New Password** in the *Application Secrets* section.
 This will display a box where you can copy the application secret:

 ![image](sociallogins/_static/MicrosoftDevPassword.png)